Hamilton County Health Department COVID-19

 Yes.
 Young, healthy adults are also at risk of getting COVID-19.
 Even though young adults may not experience symptoms or may have mild symptoms if they get COVID-19, they are at the same risk for long-term symptoms from having had the infection.
 Young adults are also just as likely as older people to spread the infection.
 They should get vaccinated to protect themselves and others they may be around, such as family, friends and co-workers, etc., some of whom may be at higher risk of infection with coronavirus.

-If I am pregnant, should I get vaccinated?
+If I am pregnant or breastfeeding, should I get vaccinated?

 If I have a chronic medical condition or am immunocompromised, can I get the vaccine?

-Yes.
-People with chronic medical conditions, including autoimmune diseases, Bell’s palsy and Guillain-Barre’, may get the vaccine.
+People with chronic medical conditions, including autoimmune diseases, Bell’s palsy and GuillainBarre’, may get the vaccine.
+The COVID-19 vaccine will not interfere with medications.
 People with immunocompromising conditions may get the vaccine, but may not mount the same level of protection in response to the vaccine as those who are not immunocompromised.
-The COVID-19 vaccine will not interfere with medications.
+An additional dose of vaccine is recommended for persons with immunocompromising conditions who initially received two doses of the Pfizer or Moderna vaccine.

 If I have allergies, can I get the vaccine?